nightlifemusic/paycheck/README.md

-# Skeptic - a JSON payload authorization middleware
+# PayCheck - a JSON payload authorization middleware

 Lightweight, low footprint, compatible with any storage and server mechanism, allowing code reuse between frontend and backend.